Skip to content Skip to Programs Navigation

 CB 3490 Chapel Hill, NC 27599

-Norris Bruce’s research focuses on topics such as the use of incentives in the marketing of durables; the effectiveness of advertising in the sequential distribution of motion pictures; the dual effects of advertising on sales and brand building; and the effects of pooling and forgetting on the performance of multi-themed advertising.
+Norris Bruce’s research focuses on topics such as the use of incentives in the marketing of durables; the effectiveness of advertising in the sequential distribution of motion pictures; the dual effects of advertising on sales and brand building; the effects of pooling and forgetting on the performance of multi-themed advertising; the methods for nonlinear dynamics in advertising; and Bayesian causal inference.

-He teaches courses on marketing research for undergraduate and graduate students, and a PhD seminar on Bayesian statistical methods in marketing.
+He teaches courses on marketing research for undergraduate and graduate students, and a PhD seminar on Bayesian Sequential Monte Carlo methods.

-Dr. Bruce is an associate editor for Quantitative Marketing and Economics and serves on the editorial review boards of the Journal of Marketing Research, Journal of Marketing and Marketing Science.
+Dr. Bruce was formerly an associate editor for Quantitative Marketing and Economics and serves on the editorial review boards of the Journal of Marketing Research and Journal of Marketing.

 Before he began his academic career, he worked as a software developer and product marketing manager for several large U.S. corporations.